rtgodwin/rtgodwin.github.io/_docs/outline.md

 A missed assessment will result in make-up work, or reweighting of your grade.

-Mar.
-22, 2023, is the last day for voluntary withdrawal from the course.
+Nov.
+21, 2023, is the last day for voluntary withdrawal from the course.

 ## Academic Integrity